 Illicit firearms are used to aid criminal activity and strengthen an organised crime group’s market position.

-The illicit firearm market is predominantly comprised of firearms which have been diverted from the licit market through a variety of means, including through:
+The illicit firearm market mainly compromises firearms diverted from the licit market through a variety of means, including via:

-- the theft from licensed individuals and firearms dealers
+- theft from licensed individuals and firearms dealers

 - illegal importation.